Preparation and cleanup hooks ¶

 before_backup hooks to dump a database to file

 before backing it up, and specify

 file afterwards.
 Here's an example:

 - rm /to/file.sql

 not if an error occurs in a previous hook or in the backups themselves.

 borgmatic also runs

-- echo "Error while creating a backup."
+- echo "Error while creating a backup or running a hook."

 Hook output ¶